greenelab/deep-review/sections/03_categorize.md

 common practice in EHR-based research is to take a point in time snapshot and convert patient data to a traditional vector for machine learning and statistical analysis.
-This results in loss of information as timing and order of events can provide insight into a patient's disease and treatment [@doi:10.2307/2281868].
+This results in loss of information as timing and order of events can provide important information about a patient's disease and treatment [@doi:10.2307/2281868].
 Efforts to model sequences of events have shown promise [@doi:10.1038/ncomms5022] but require exceedingly large patient sizes due to discrete combinatorial bucketing.
 Lasko et al.